jina-ai/docs/chapters/tutorials/index.rst

     from jina import Document
     d = Document(content='hello, world!')

-But in our case, the content of our Document needs to be the dataset we want to use, so we do it like this:
+In our case, the content of our Document needs to be the dataset we want to use, so we do it like this:

 .. code-block:: python